addthis/fluxthis.io/docs/controller-views.md

 		return {a: 0, b: 1};
 	},
 	getInitialState() {
-	    // DON'T USE THIS METHOD.
+	    // Use this for state not set by stores
-	    // Use getStateFromStores
+	    // Use getStateFromStores for state determined by stores },
-	},
 	render: function () {
 		// return some jsx goodness